 OUR MANAGEMENT PHILOSOPHY

-Some breeders provide high quality feed and intensive management, and produce well-fed, impressive looking goats.
+However, without a continuation of the New Zealand approach, the Kiko can eventually lose its "edge."
+Some breeders provide high quality feed and intensive management to produce well-fed, impressive looking goats that command high prices, but may lack the toughness of the original Kiko.
 By contrast, we intentionally stress our goats with terrain, weather, parasites and feed limitation, to the point of reproductive failure, or beyond.

 We use environmental stress to increase selection pressure and reveal genetic differences that remain hidden under "better" management.
 Research has shown that for some traits, such as parasite tolerance, much faster genetic progress can be made under higher than normal levels of challenge.